An IT consulting company platform intent on organizing customer technical assets, credentials, and solutions into a web-accessible knowledgebase.

 Asset Database

-The goal was to move the back-end data to PostgreSQL and integrate more closely with QuickBooks for invoicing, marketing and service contracts.
+The goal was to move the back-end data to PostgreSQL and integrate the data more closely with QuickBooks for invoicing, marketing, and service contracts.

 STATION AND DEVICE DATABASE REPORT